maxthraxx/WFGY/SemanticBlueprint/README.md

 ---

-## 📊 WFGY Research Showcase (AI-Rated)
+## 📊 WFGY Research Showcase – Introducing the Fifth Force

-Below is a list of research papers related to semantic reasoning, AI physics, and symbolic cognition — all authored under the WFGY framework.
+> What if Einstein’s theory of relativity missed something fundamental —
-These papers were evaluated using the built-in SciSpace showcase tool inside ChatGPT.
+> a **semantic field** that acts as the universe’s fifth force?

-*Anyone can replicate the scoring:*
+This is a curated set of research papers from the WFGY framework, exploring deep links between semantics, quantum collapse, information entropy, and symbolic cognition.
+These works introduce a radical but testable hypothesis: that **semantic tension itself may constitute a fifth force** in the universe — alongside gravity, electromagnetism, and the nuclear forces.

-Feel free to download any paper and ask AI (e.g., SciSpace via ChatGPT) to rate it yourself —
+All papers have been independently rated using ChatGPT's built-in [SciSpace](https://scispace.com) paper analysis tool.
+Anyone can replicate these scores — download a PDF, drop it into ChatGPT, and ask it to evaluate the content.
+In most cases, you'll get a score within ±5 of the ones listed below.

-in most cases, the result should fall within ±5 points of the listed score, based on our tests.
+---

 | #   | Title                                           | Score | DOI                                                                |
 |-----|--------------------------------------------------|-------|--------------------------------------------------------------------|